Bambi: Follow-up

-CGI remake
+Potential CGI remake

 On January 28, 2020, it was announced that a photorealistic CGI feature-length remake is in development with a script co-written by Geneva Robertson-Dworet and Lindsey Beer.
-Paul Weitz, Chris Weitz, and Andrew Miano will produce the film; a joint-venture production between Walt Disney Pictures, Depth of Field Studios, and Known Universe Productions.
+Paul Weitz, Chris Weitz, and Andrew Miano would produce the film; a joint-venture production between Walt Disney Pictures, Depth of Field Studios, and Known Universe Productions.
 Disney described the film as a "companion piece" to The Jungle Book (2016) and The Lion King (2019), as the three films feature wildlife that requires extensive CGI and special effects.
-On June 13, 2023, it was revealed that Sarah Polley is in talks to direct the film, which is said to be a musical that will feature music from six-time Grammy-winning country star Kacey Musgraves.
+On June 13, 2023, it was revealed that Sarah Polley was in talks to direct the film, which was said to be a musical that will feature music from six-time Grammy-winning country star Kacey Musgraves.
 Micah Fitzerman-Blue and Noah Harpster wrote the most recent draft of the script.
-As of March 2024, Polley was reportedly no longer attached as director.
+In March 2024, Polley was reportedly no longer attached as director.
+There has been no further news about the project since then.